 REMEMBER: It’s very difficult to predict when your 2 month old baby will sleep, how deeply they will sleep or how long their naps will be until they’re a few months older… So, please don’t be concerned if your baby’s day looks different.

-You will find that the amount of time your baby can stay awake will vary quite dramatically from day to day alongside what they are experiencing when they are awake.
+You will find that the amount of awake time your baby can manage will vary quite dramatically from day to day alongside what they are experiencing when they are awake.

 How Many Naps Does A 2 Month Old Baby Need?